Available 24h

 Description

 De Vaugondy Gilles Robert Western part of Lombardy, Savoy, Piedmont, Milan, Geneva, Plaisance, etc. 1760.
-The plate was published in the “Atlas Universel”, released in 1757 by Gilles Robert de Vaugondy, which also contains another plate depicting the eastern part of Lombardy; together, both maps form a large table covering northern Italy.
-In the introduction to the atlas, the author states that he used various sources for creating the maps; in particular, this Milanese table is derived from the corresponding map of the Duchy of Milan created in 1703 by Giulio Carlo Frattino.
+The plate was published in the “Atlas Universel,” released in 1757 by Gilles Robert de Vaugondy, which also includes another plate depicting the eastern part of Lombardy; together, both maps form a large table covering northern Italy.
+In the introduction to the atlas, the author states that he used various sources for creating the maps; in particular, this Milanese table is based on the corresponding map of the Duchy of Milan created in 1703 by Giulio Carlo Frattino.
 The copperplate has a central vertical fold and is in excellent condition.
 At the bottom, the engraver Guillaume Delahaye’s (1725-1802) name appears, from the famous Parisian family.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally, the English Victorian style.
+Eclectic furniture refers to the 19th century, which saw the dominance of the Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek ornamentation.
+Stunning Empire-style furniture dates from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese “barocco”—meaning an irregularly developed pearl.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
 These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the past era.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and robust.
-It used brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products, but they also introduced many new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many counterfeit products circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with its description and photos.
+And this is ultimately crucial from the customer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming that the product matches the actual description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details